Carpenter ant

-Carpenter ants (Camponotus spp.) are a genus of ants in the subfamily Formicinae found nearly worldwide except in Antarctica and a few islands.
-The genus is the most species-rich genus of ants in terms of described species, comprising over 1,500 described species as of 2025.
+Carpenter ants (Camponotus sp.) are a genus of ants in the subfamily Formicinae found nearly worldwide except in Antarctica and a few islands.
+This genus is the most species-rich genus of ants in terms of described species, comprising over 1,500 described species as of 2025.
 Although they are commonly referred to as carpenter ants, only a few members, mostly in the subgenera Camponotus and Myrmentoma, nest in wood.

 True carpenter ants build nests inside wood, consisting of galleries chewed out with their mandibles or jaws, preferably in dead, damp wood.
 However, unlike termites, they do not consume wood, but instead discard a material that resembles sawdust outside their nest.
 Sometimes, carpenter ants hollow out sections of trees.
 They also commonly infest wooden buildings and structures, causing a widespread problem: they are a major cause of structural damage.
 Nevertheless, their ability to excavate wood helps in forest decomposition.
 The genus includes over 1,000 species.
 They also farm aphids.
 In their farming, the ants protect the aphids from predators (usually other insects) while they excrete a sugary fluid called honeydew, which the ants get by stroking the aphids with their antennae.